segbo-db/borrowability_paper/README.md

 # borrowability_paper

-Supplementary materials for "Operationalizing borrowability: A case study from phonological segments".
+Supplementary materials for "Operationalizing borrowability: phonological segments as a case study".